 With the magic of the camera, I believe that a photo can allow us to hold a moment with a greater beauty and depth than we could have imagined and lets us keep it in our hearts for an endless time to enjoy.
-As a photographer, its the partnership of our beloved animals that fuels my passion to capture these forever moments for my clients
+As a photographer, its the partnership of our beloved animals that fuels my passion to capture these forever moments for my clients.

 ...My past with horses began when as a small child my baby doll carriage was always full of stuffed animals.
 (My first word was "pony".)
-Family allergies forced the "no pet" rule so I sought solace reading every animal book in the library. ...And after college I embarked on the serious goal of slowly catching up on all the pets I missed as a child.
+Family allergies forced the "no pet" rule so I sought solace reading every animal book in the library. ...And after college I embarked on the serious goal of slowly catching up on all that I missed as a child.

 The first was a fiesty Government line Morgan owned by a police chief who failed to convince her not to panic and rear when he tried to ride.
 When she suffered the loss of her foal, "Westbridge Fascination" needed to become mine and with time and love - we worked it out.
 A later partnership in an equine business enlarged my ownership to include a CDE pair of magical black beauty siblings and a pair of rescued Percheron drafts siblings.
 Today my dressage horse, the Cheval Canadian "Du Coteau LaLou Echo" keeps me entranced (and challenged) riding.
 Sharing Duke with talented riders he became the first of this endangered breed to succeed nationally with 4 USDF All Breed gold medals, many blue ribbons, and several high point USDF show honors.